warnov/CodeLabs-WebDev/Module1-IntroToAspNetCore/README.md

     </environment>
     ````

 1. Open the **Startup.cs** file.
-In this class you'll find the **Configure** method which is used to wire up your Web site's configuration.
+In this class you'll find [the **Configure** method](https://docs.asp.net/en/latest/fundamentals/startup.html#the-configure-method), which is used to specify how the ASP.NET application will respond to individual HTTP requests.

 	> **Note:** ASP.NET Core 1.0 assumes that no frameworks are being used unless you explicitly configure it in the **Configure** method.
 This enables you to have full control over the HTTP pipeline.
-All services, including MVC, are configured as middleware.
-You'll learn more about middleware in Module 2.

 	![The Configure method](Images/configure-method.png?raw=true "The Configure method")